Friend remembers woman found dead in Irondequoit: ‘Always a good person’

 “I know that for a fact, whenever I was going through something she was always there to listen,” said Goff.
 “She always had an open mind, and a very big heart.”

-“For someone to be such a good person, someone to smile all the time,” Goff continued, “No one deserves it, no one deserves that.
+“For someone to be such a good person, someone to smile all the time,” Goff continued, “No one deserves that, she doesn’t deserve that.
 Her family needs justice.
 She needs justice.”